GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 Each job has been broken up into several lines, but the main ones to keep an eye are the base JobID values, and the values suffixed with *.0*.
 The first of these references the complete job.
 The later (and any subsequent suffixes like *.1*, *.2*) are the individual steps in the script that were called with the `srun` command.

-We can see here the time ellapsed for each job, and the number of CPU hours used during the run.
+We can see here the time elapsed for each job, and the number of CPU hours used during the run.
 If we want a more detailed breakdown of the job we can use the `seff` command

 ```bash
 seff 8744675